“In all things, success depends on previous preparation, and without such previous preparation, there is sure to be a failure.” – Confucius

 - Clean your Cutting Boards – Naturally sanitize your wood (bamboo) cutting boards with a mixture of white vinegar and rubbing alcohol.

-- Sharpen your Knives – Save time and possible injury with sharp knives, which are less likely to slip off food and unnecessarily hurt your helpful guest – or you!
+- Sharpen your Knives – Save time and possible injury with sharp knives.
+They are less likely to slip off food and unnecessarily hurt your helpful guest – or you!

 - Let Technology be your Sous Chef – Do your menu planning ahead of time using the endless online resources available.
 Have your tablet handy in the kitchen to aid you on last minute questions, or print out your recipes in advance and place them in a binder that you can add to later on.